anandu106/ad_project/README.md

 Open the created VM and start Installing Windows.

 Follow the similar steps for creating Kali Linux, Ubuntu Server and Windows Server VMs.

+### Install Splunk Instance on the Ubuntu Server

+Download Splunk Enterprise from here on your host machine.

+Download Sysmon for Windows 10 and Windows Server